nais/doc/docs/security/auth/idporten/sidecar.md

 # ID-porten sidecar

 !!! warning "Status: beta"
-    This feature is only available in [team namespaces](../../../clusters/team-namespaces.md)
+    This feature is only available in the [GCP clusters](../../../clusters/gcp.md).

     **Experimental**: users report that this component is working, but it needs a broader audience to be battle-tested properly.